Potato curry also known as aloo curry in a white bowl

 • Onions: Saute onions well before adding the other ingredients.
 They should lose the raw flavor.

-• Potatoes: Old potatoes don’t cook quickly in the curry due to the addition of acidic ingredients like tomatoes.
-So if using oil potatoes you may precook them first till al dente.
+• Canned tomatoes/ tomato paste or old potatoes: Canned tomatoes are highly acidic so they hinder the potatoes from cooking faster.
+To use canned tomatoes or old potatoes, parboil the potatoes first till al dente.
 Cook the onion tomato masala with little water.
 When the curry turns slightly thick, then add the precooked potato cubes.
 Simmer only for a few minutes.
-Let the potatoes sit in the gravy for 20 mins so they absorb the flavors
+Let the potatoes sit in the gravy for 15 mins so they absorb the flavors

 Alternative quantities provided in the recipe card are for 1x only, original recipe.